Andrei-Aksionov/nanoGPTplus/README.md

     - *downloader.py*: downloads the data from the web
     - *tokenizer.py*: transform text into integers by corresponding mappings in the vocabulary
   - **model**
+    - **bigram_language_mode**
       - *bigram_lm.py*: implementation of simple bigram language model
+      - **README.md*: notes about architecture of bigram language model
+    - **gpt_language_model**
+      - *attention.py*: single head and multi-head self-attention
+      - *feed_forward.py*: feed-forward layer of transformer block
+      - *gpt.py*: the whole GPT architecture
+      - *README.md*: notes about GPT as a whole and attention in particular
+      - *transformer_block.py*: building block of GPT including self-attention and feed-forward
-    - *train.py*: code to train bigram lm
+    - *train.py*: code to train language model
     - *trainer.py*: code to do all the necessary step for training and evaluating the model
   - **utils**: various utils files
 - *pyproject.toml*: package dependencies are stored here and managed py [Poetry](https://python-poetry.org/)